 For the best views of the island head over to Tops Lookout.
-A 360 degree view is spectacular both day and night.
-Morning or night are best to avoid the heat and there are less tourists during those times.
+A 360-degree view is spectacular both day and night.
+Morning or night are best to avoid the heat and there are fewer tourists during those times.

-Finally, the 1730 Jesuit House is actually a hardware store as well as an historic site which has survived foreign invasions, earthquakes, and typhoons.
+Finally, the 1730 Jesuit House is actually a hardware store as well as a historic site that has survived foreign invasions, earthquakes, and typhoons.
 You will find plenty of artifacts, antiques, carvings, and furniture.

 Places to Stay in Cebu

-If you enjoy the city life stay in the Cebu Metro area.
-On the other hand if you are more into outside adventure activities Moalboal is the place from which to be based.
-It is the scuba and free diving mainstay in Cebu.
+If you enjoy city life stay in the Cebu Metro area.
+On the other hand, if you are more into outside adventure activities Moalboal is the place from which to be based.
+It is the scuba and a free diving mainstay in Cebu.

 In Moalboal, Teobas Homestay is right on the ocean and you can get a private room with all amenities for about $30 USD per night.
-MoHol Moalboal Hostel has dorm rooms which are clean and modern for about $8 USD per night.
-For an upscale experience there is Dolphin House Resort which is a 5-Star hotel for under $200 USD per night.
+MoHol Moalboal Hostel has dorm rooms that are clean and modern for about $8 USD per night.
+For an upscale experience, there is Dolphin House Resort which is a 5-Star hotel for under $200 USD per night.

 I have personally enjoyed my trips to Cebu as it offered a variety of both city activities and outdoor adventures.
 If you want to experience a lot of activities in a pleasant tropical setting, it is most worth checking out.